 This past week I wrote a blog post about the Fraterville Mine explosion and how it affected my ancestors.
-But on 19 May 1902, hundreds of women were widowed with up to 1,000 orphans.1 The town of Briceville and nearby Knoxville quickly rallied to help the immediate needs of these families.2
+But on 19 May 1902, hundreds of women became widows, leaving up to 1,000 orphans.1 The town of Briceville and nearby Knoxville quickly rallied to help the immediate needs of these families.2

-In the 26 May 1902 edition of the Knoxville Sentinel, Mrs. Calvin Vowell gave an interview about a dream she had about the mine.3 She dreamed that the Thistle mine blew up and the men who worked in the Fraterville mine were entombed.
+In the 26 May 1902 edition of the Knoxville Sentinel, Mrs. Calvin Vowell gave an interview about a dream she had about the mine.3 Her dream showed the Thistle mine blowing up, entombing the men who worked in the Fraterville mine.
 She pleaded with her husband not to go to work that day along with several of their sons.
 Being a good husband, he did as she asked and they all stayed home.
 Tearfully, he said he would always heed the advice of his loving wife.

 This article moved me, but I came across something I didn’t expect to find…a mention of my 2x great-grandfather, John McKamey.4

 Edith McKamey became the widow of John and lost 3 sons in the Fraterville Mine explosion.
-She was left to care for the 5 children still at home.
+She had to care for the 5 children still at home.

-This initial relief fund, I’m sure, was welcomed, but these women wanted more than just a handout.
+I’m sure this initial relief fund was appreciated, but these women wanted more than just a handout.
 In the weeks, months, and unfortunately, years after, dozens of women brought lawsuits against the Coal Creek Coal Company.
 Most settled out of court, but one held out for almost 5 years and won big.5

 I can’t find where Edith filed suit against the coal company in the newspaper articles listing the plaintiffs.
 In 1910 she still lived in Coal Creek with her 16-year-old son Oscar, 2 daughters, and 2 grandsons.6 My great-grandfather, John Edward McKamey, lived close by with his family.

 Edith remains a mystery to me.
-More research is needed to see what happened to her after 1910.
+I need to research more to see what happened to her after 1910.